codeplaysoftware/standards-proposals/interop_task/interop_task.md

 Other command groups enqueued in the same or different queues can be executed following the sequential consistency by guaranteeing the satisfaction of the requisites of this command group.
+It is the user's responsability to ensure the lambda submitted via interop_task does not create race conditions with other command groups or with the host.

 The possibility of enqueuing host tasks on SYCL queues also enables the runtime to perform further optimizations when available.